anychart-integrations/electron-template/README.md

 $ ./electron-template
 ```

-To build application for all platforms run:
+To build application for all available platforms and architectures run:
 ```
 $ grunt electron:buildAll
 ```
-There will be many folders in dist directory corresponding to available platforms
+There will be many folders in dist directory corresponding to available platforms.

 ## Workspace